When is your farm store open to the public?

 Do you offer tours?

-We offer weekly tours – on Tuesday or Thursday afternoons (1 pm, 1:30 pm, 2 pm, 2:30 pm).
-For an entry fee of $7 per person, you’ll have the chance to see our cheese make room & aging cave, learn about our dairy farm and ask questions.
+We offer weekly tours – on Tuesday or Thursday around lunch time (11 am to 1 pm).
+Tour times vary based on pre-booked reservations.
+For an entry fee of $8 per person, you’ll have the chance to see our cheese make room & aging cave, learn about our dairy farm and ask questions.
 Following the tour, you’ll have the opportunity to purchase cheese, ice cream or other locally made items (jam, fudge, salsa).
-To take tour please call our creamery (435-654-0291) at least 24 hours prior to the desired tour date.
+To take tour please call our creamery (435-654-0291) at least 24 hours prior to the desired tour date or reserve a time slot through our online farm store.
+Reservations required prepayment online or over the phone.

 For those wishing to tour & taste – we recommend our bi-monthly cheese tasting – offered on the second & fourth Friday of each month.
 The event includes a tour and the chance to taste more than 20 different flavor combinations of cheese.
 Among those flavors you’ll taste some developing cheeses that have not yet been released to market.
 Desired attendees can reserve spot via phone (435-654-0291) or through our online farm store.